-If you caught last year’s story featuring the holiday entertaining style of food blogger and New York Times best-selling author, Tieghan Gerard, then you know: when it comes to Christmas, this girl isn’t messing around.
+If you caught this story featuring the holiday entertaining style of food blogger and New York Times best-selling author, Tieghan Gerard, then you know: when it comes to Christmas, this girl isn’t messing around.
 All those mouthwatering dishes and recipe videos that Tieghan cooks up on Half Baked Harvest?
 This barn-turned-studio is where that magic happens.
 And while the workspace is beautifully decorated and welcoming all year round, it’s between Thanksgiving and Christmas that the studio really glows.
 From the snowy Colorado landscape outside to the freshly baked cinnamon rolls within, this time of year, there’s no place we’d rather be than Tieghan’s barn.
 Let’s take a peek inside—be prepared for some major holiday decorating inspo!

 How do you approach holiday decorating?

 When it comes to holiday decorating I’m all about a simple, cozy, and classic look that feels rustic.
 I like wintery vibes with reds, greens, a little gold, and maybe even a pop of a dainty pink.

 Your entryway is radiating “holiday.”
 We love the classic vintage feel of it.

 I really wanted the entryway to feel cozy and inviting.
 I added a couple of mini Christmas trees and put out a bowl filled with my favorite ornaments for a pop of festive color.
 Candles, I always have festive smelling candles.
 There’s nothing more inviting, or cozy, than a good candle.

 What does the holiday season look like in your town in Colorado?